Chapter 2 - Tests, loops and functions#

 where \(g\) is Earth’s gravity acceleration (9.81 m/s2), \(h\) the flow depth and \(S\) the channel slope.
 This means that the accurateness of the determination of the water surface slope along the channel, which is a small number, determines the uncertainty of the friction factor.

-Create two functions which calculate the non-dimensional sediment transport according to the MPM and EH relations.
+Define two functions which calculate the non-dimensional sediment transport according to the MPM and EH relations.
 The input arguments for the MPM function should be the grain-related Shields parameter \(\theta^/\) and its critical value \(\theta_{cr}\).
 Choose the adequate arguments for the EH function.

 Hint